rykcod/massa/README.md

 ## [HOWTO] ##
 ### [SETUP] ###
+#### [PREPARE] ####
 __STEP 1:__
+/!\ Register your discord account to the testnet program on Discord
+  * Go to Discord https://discord.com/channels/828270821042159636/872395473493839913 and follow inscructions.

+__STEP 2:__
-Mount a folder to the /massa_mount path on container and store your wallet /nodekey/stacking_key/config.toml if you have it:
+Create an empty folder to mount in our container /massa_mount path or store your wallet /nodekey/stacking_key/config.toml into this folder if you have it:
 - wallet.dat
 - config.toml
 - node_privkey.key